Qiskit/documentation/README.md

 In Jupyter notebooks, set `title` and `description` in the `metadata` section for the file.
 In VSCode, you can set up the metadata with these instructions:

-1. Open up the file with the "Open With..." option and then "Text Editor".
+1. Open up the file with the "Open With..." option (one way to do this is to right-click the file name to find the "Open With..." option) and then "Text Editor".
 2. Scroll down to the bottom of the file for the top-level key "metadata".
-Be careful that this is the metadata for the entire file and not a single code block.
+Ensure that this is the metadata for the entire file and not for a single code block.
 You should see in the "metadata" section other entries like "language_info" and "nbconvert_exporter".
 3. Add new keys in the "metadata" section for "title" and "description".

 ```json